-Because of Jesus, God forgives our sins when we ask Him to.
-This means the wrong things we've done and sometimes continue to do won't keep us separated from God forever.
+- 1. You can still keep your family on earth, too.
+(Yes, you get to belong to two families!) - God forgives us of our sins.
+This means the wrong things we've done and sometimes continue to do won't get us kicked out of God's family.